 London is a beautiful contradiction—a city where medieval towers stand beside glass skyscrapers, where you can have afternoon tea in a Georgian townhouse and then catch cutting-edge theater in the West End.
 The Thames flows through its heart, connecting the historic grandeur of Westminster to the creative energy of South Bank, royal palaces to bustling markets.
 This is a city that's been writing history for two thousand years and somehow manages to feel both timeless and constantly reinventing itself.

-❋ Neighborhoods with PersonalityNotting Hill's pastel houses and Portobello Market, Shoreditch's street art and vintage shops, Covent Garden's street performers, Camden's alternative vibe—each area has its own distinct character worth exploring.
+❋ Iconic ArchitectureNotting Hill's pastel houses and Portobello Market, Shoreditch's street art and vintage shops, Covent Garden's street performers, Camden's alternative vibe—each area has its own distinct character worth exploring.

-❋ Museums Beyond CompareThe British Museum, National Gallery, Tate Modern, Victoria & Albert Museum, and Natural History Museum—most of them free—house treasures from every corner of human history and creativity.
+❋ Neighborhoods with PersonalityThe British Museum, National Gallery, Tate Modern, Victoria & Albert Museum, and Natural History Museum—most of them free—house treasures from every corner of human history and creativity.

 — Samuel Johnson